'Gilmore Girls' Season 5, Episode 19: But I'm a Gilmore

 Best literary or pop culture references:

 When Paris hears about Logans' newfound commitment to Rory, she exclaims, "I don’t believe it!
 You did it, you landed the whale.
 You’re Annette Bening."
 I don't know why Bening's story is so impressive or interesting to the media.
 In pop culture, there is this weird obsession with perennial bachelor types who eventually settle down, get married, and have families.
 Warren Beatty, George Clooney, and Hugh Grant are a few men who immediately come to mind.
 Celebrity gossip rags get off on this idea that all it takes is a unicorn of a woman to convince certain men that a conventional life is best.
-It's gross, and I wish this "news" was reported on with less of a carefully framed moral judgement.
+It's gross, and I wish this "news" was reported on with less of a carefully framed moral judgment.

 This photo was taken before Beatty's "La La Land" flub at the 2017 Academy Awards.